Written By Namrata Sengupta

 HIPAA refers to items, individuals, and organizations within the scope of the Privacy Rule as "covered entities."
 We provide a list of covered entities below:

-Health Plans: individual or group health plans that provide healthcare or pays for it are within the scope of the HIPAA Privacy Rule.
+Health Plans: Individual or group health plans that provide healthcare or pay for it are within the scope of the HIPAA Privacy Rule.
 Health plans include:

 Exceptions to the above: